Stuart's Ham Radio Page - Callsigns G1IDE, M3IDE & now MØSAR

 I bought a Sandpiper MV-10 (all-band vertical) in 2009, but found that signals were consistently 10dB or more down than on the SG-231/inverted-L setup, so I'm not using it.

 I bought a 12m SCAM pump-up mast and a Hexbeam for 40-10m operation, but no sooner had I put it up in the garden than I had a visit from the local Council planning officer, who forced me to take it down again (Spring 2012).
+In 2023, I swapped the SCAM mast (with a cash adjustment) with Martin Lynch, for an MFJ-998RT auto-ATU, so I should be getting on-air with my SPE linear some time soon!

 In early 2014, I was given an old Cushcraft R7 vertical, which is giving good service on 40-10m.